-For a list of the types of income not considered effectively connected with a U.S. trade or business, see the instructions for Schedules A and B beginning on page 5.
+For a list of the types of income not considered effectively connected with a U.S. trade or business, see the instructions for Schedule A on page 5 and Schedule B on page 6.
 If you are a nonresident alien in the United States to study or train, see Pub.
 519.